-Dear Journalists name,
+Dear Journalist name,

-I am Jane Doe, my company XYZ Entertainments is an electrical retail platform focussed on promoting entertainment where it is a woman / women who are the lead roles; such as female-centric computer games, movies where the heroes are women and empowering music by female artists.
+I am Jane Doe, my company XYZ Entertainments is an electrical retail platform focussed on promoting entertainment where it is a woman/women who are the lead roles; such as female-centric computer games, movies where the heroes are women and empowering music by female artists.

-My two sisters and I created the company after realising that during our childhood only men were being portrayed as the heroes and women as the prize at the end of the movie or computer game and we wanted to highlight that this common narrative shouldn't be the norm.
+My two sisters and I created the company after realising that during our childhood only men were being portrayed as the heroes and women as the prize at the end of the movie or computer games and we wanted to highlight that this common narrative shouldn't be the norm.

 The latest computer game Super Lady could be a great addition to your gift guide, you can contact us at TELEPHONE and EMAIL.